 - Helen Davies in Penang, Malaysia: $625 per month for 1,600 square feet, 3BRs, on the 15th floor of a high-rise with a pool and gym.

-- Cory Varga in Budapest: $800 a month for a 2BR apartment by the Opera House in the center
+- Cory Varga living in Hungary: $800 a month for a 2BR apartment by the Opera House in the center of Budapest.

 Labor Costs in Cheaper Countries

 Close your eyes and think of ten services you spend money on where labor is a high percentage of that organization’s cost.